ibm-cloud-docs/satellite/storage-template-ov.md

 ## What are my options for deploying storage to {{site.data.keyword.satelliteshort}}?
 {: #storage-sat-configure}

 You have two options when configuring storage in {{site.data.keyword.satelliteshort}}.
 The first is by using one of the provided storage templates.
+The second is by bringing your own storage drivers (BYOD), Helm charts, or Operators from the IBM Cloud Catalog, OperatorHub, or GitHub repo.
 {: shortdesc}

 {{site.data.keyword.satelliteshort}} storage templates